SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Distances between summary strings and distributions of strings

-Here, $\psi$ is any method that makes $\text{LLM}_\theta$ output a summary of its internal distribution in response to a query.\footnote{While the link to sufficiency only holds if $\psi$ depends only on $a^{\of{1:N}}$, the metric is well-defined whether the summary generation involves taking samples in-between or generating a summary answer for $q$ in other ways.} We estimate \cref{eqn:sr} via Monte Carlo sampling with 1000 queries per dataset, a set of $N=50$ samples $A^{\of{1:N}}$ per query, and masked-out tasks over $M=50$ samples of $\newSampleRV$ for all possible $i$.
-In \cref{app:stability} we show that these values converge to stable estimates.
-Literature notes that Cloze-like evaluations are often limited by synonyms \citep{kauf-ivanova-2023-better}, so we post-hoc flatten $p_J$ with $\tau=5$ to put likelihood on broader synonyms.
-We quantitatively find this improves discriminability.
+Here, $\psi$ is any method that makes $\text{LLM}_\theta$ output a summary of its internal distribution in response to a query.\footnote{While the link to sufficiency only holds if $\psi$ depends only on $a^{\of{1:N}}$, the metric is well-defined whether the summary generation involves taking samples in-between or generating a summary answer for $q$ in other ways.} We put a set of $N=50$ samples $A^{\of{1:N}}$ per query into the reference context of $\text{LLM}_J$ and estimate \cref{eqn:sr} via Monte Carlo sampling.
+We iterate over $M=50$ samples of $\newSampleRV$ and each of their words $i$ (except stopwords) to create masked-out tasks.
+We repeat this over 1000 queries per dataset to average the final SelfReflect benchmark score.
+These are relatively conservative settings that take 67 minutes to compute on a node of 8 NVIDIA A100 GPUs.
+In \cref{app:stability}, we show that we can also reduce to 9 minutes or even below one minute if the goal is not to reach a benchmark metric precise to multiple digits but rapid development or reward signals.
+Further, literature notes that Cloze-like evaluations are often limited by synonyms \citep{kauf-ivanova-2023-better}, so we post-hoc flatten $p_J$ with $\tau=5$.
+We quantitatively find this improves discriminability since especially Instruction-tuned $\text{LLM}_J$ models otherwise place too much mass on one specific masked-out word.
+We discuss further design choices in \Cref{app:limitations}.

 We explore different choices of $\text{LLM}_J$ and find that SelfReflect is robust to the exact choice, see the quantitative results in \cref{app:judge} and the qualitative example in \cref{app:example}.
 We find that Qwen 2.5 Instruct \citep{qwen2.5} captures both textual details and the implicit relative certainties in summaries or concatenated samples in its context even when they are subtle.
 The 7B model provides results almost on par with the 72B model, so we choose it for efficiency.
-For further efficiency, we exclude stopwords from the masked tasks and use vLLM \citep{kwon2023efficient} to parallelize and prefix-cache the computations.
-Overall, it takes 67 minutes to calculate the SelfReflect score over a dataset of $1000$ queries and $N=M=50$ answers per query on a node of 8 NVIDIA A100 GPUs.